Harrison Township, Montgomery County, Ohio: Geography

+Forest Park Plaza, an open-air shopping center on North Main Street in Harrison Township, was demolished in 2013.

 Name and history

 It is one of nineteen Harrison Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Police services are provided in the township through a contract with the Montgomery County Sheriff’s Office.
+Police services are provided in the township through a contract with the Montgomery County Sheriff's Office.

 Education

 Children from Harrison Township attend the schools of Northridge Local Schools, Dayton Public Schools and six public charter schools in the township.